joncolas/alexa-chatgpt/README.md

 # Limitations

-- By definition, Alexa can not wait more than 10 seconds to get response from a skill so if your prompt takes more than 10 seconds to resolve Chat GPT skill will give you error.
+By definition, Alexa can not wait more than 10 seconds to get response from a skill so if your prompt takes more than 10 seconds to resolve Chat GPT skill will give you error.

 # Troubleshooting

-If the skill doesn't respond when you are sending a prompt it could be related to RateLimitError, see [here](https://help.openai.com/en/articles/6897202-ratelimiterror) for more information
+You can check logs in CloudwatchLogs from the Code tab in the Alexa Developers Console.